Skip to main content

 Accepting The Dispute

-If you find that you are in agreement with a chargeback, for example, a transaction that should have been refunded, you can easily accept the dispute by clicking the Accept Dispute button within the chargeback details for a particular transaction:
+If you find that you agree with a chargeback, for example, a transaction that should have been refunded, you can easily accept the dispute by clicking the Accept Dispute button within the chargeback details for a particular transaction:

 More information about how to prevent chargebacks can be found here: Tips For Preventing Chargebacks